Evicted (Flight of the Conchords): Plot

-After playing an impromptu instrumental number using household appliances and outdoor noise, Bret and Jemaine are paid a visit by their landlord, who demands he be paid for the last two years of rent in American dollars (the duo have been paying in New Zealand dollars).
-Lacking the funds, Bret and Jemaine visit Murray for solutions, who is unable to offer them anything promising, except a musical he's been writing since becoming the band's manager.
-Broke and evicted, and after being rejected by Murray and Dave, they find themselves with no choice but to move in with Mel and Doug.
+Bret and Jemaine are paid a visit by their landlord Eugene, who demands payment for the last two years of rent.
+Lacking the necessary funds and rejected by Murray and Dave, they find themselves with no choice but to move in with Mel and Doug.

-At Mel's home, Bret falls into a dream and sings a Russian sailing-themed song, in which he is slowly cannibalized by Mel and Doug, under the disguise of Petrov and Yelyena.
-Meanwhile, Murray starts rehearsals for the hopeful off-Broadway musical detailing the journeys and misadventures of Bret and Jemaine, who play the lead parts themselves.
-However, it turns out Murray has confused Bret's life with that of Luke Skywalker.

-Life at home with Doug and Mel is hard, with frequent arguments arising between the two.
-Drama comes to a head when, after offering to play the harp for Bret and Jemaine, Mel tells Doug that harp-playing is very feminine.
-Doug and Mel decide to separate and, like children from a broken home, Bret and Jemaine are forced to live with separate "parents": Jemaine with Doug, and Bret with Mel.
+Murray reveals he has been developing an off-broadway stage musical depicting the band's trials and tribulations and begins rehearsals, starring Bret and Jemaine as themselves.
+Doug offers to play the harp for the musical, but Mel rebuffs him, viewing harp-playing as a "feminine" endeavor.
+The ensuing argument leads Doug and Mel to separate and, like children from a broken home, Bret and Jemaine are forced to live with separate "parents": Jemaine with Doug, and Bret with Mel.

 After their musical's opening night, the embassy members Murray invited become suspicious of the musical's frequent theme of illegal immigration.
 Bret and Jemaine are questioned and subsequently deported to New Zealand.
 Mel and Doug passionately reunite after Mel sees Doug gracefully playing the harp on stage.
 The final scene of the episode shows Bret and Jemaine returning to their jobs as shepherds at a farm somewhere near Mount Ruapehu, with Murray working the tractor.